More than 5 Million Happy Customers

 • Keep all travel documents (passport, valid Vietnam Visa, return ticket, hotel bookings etc.) ready in case the immigration officer asks to produce any document;

 • If you are an unaccompanied minor, make sure you stay with the flight attendant who is in charge of your safety.
 Additionally, you must recognise the adult picking you up at the airport.
-If you have any doubts, you must inform the airline staff immediately.

 • Show less